 Why is The Upright Row Bad For You?

-- Increases the chances of shoulder impingement
+- Increases the chances of shoulder impingement and pain

 Upright Row Alternative: